dgzlopes/minit-go/README.md

 When I say minimal, I mean it: It's ~300 lines of code and has no dependencies*.

-As you can expect, it doesn't have many features.
-For example, it only supports exporting spans to an OpenTelemetry HTTP-compatible collector, doesn't support sampling, etc.
+As you can expect, it has many limitations:

-The bits/helpers required to inject and extract trace context in different protocols aren't implemented, either.
+-  Only works OpenTelemetry HTTP-compatible collector.
+-  Doesn't support sampling.
+-  No helpers to use in distributed/microservices setups.

 Truth to be said: Because it's so tiny, it's easy to understand and modify.

 It's also easy to use in simple, non-distributed applications.

-<small>*Instead of [using the OTEL Protobufs](https://gist.github.com/dgzlopes/831a393c8071193b50165df9b72d3653), we moved the important bits to Go structs (check `pkg/otel`).</small>
+*<small>*Instead of [using the OTEL Protobufs](https://gist.github.com/dgzlopes/831a393c8071193b50165df9b72d3653), we moved the important bits to Go structs (check `pkg/otel`).</small>*

 ## Installation